qforestlab/leaf-wood-segmentation-with-GBSeparation/README.md

 # Manual to run the GBSeparation algorithm for leaf-wood separation
+This is a manual on how to run the GBSeparation algorithm developed by Tian et al. (2022) (doi: 10.1109/TGRS.2022.3218603).

-The GBSeparation folder was downloaded in july 2023 from https://zenodo.org/record/6837613.
-Some slight modification have been done.
+> The GBSeparation folder was downloaded in july 2023 from https://zenodo.org/record/6837613.
+Some slight modifications have been done.

 ## Steps
 ### Get the code